 From there we drove inland.
 The rain didn’t end entirely for most of the road, but sometimes we saw the sun.
 Our destination was Silver Falls State Park, another very famous park in the state.

 When we entered the parking lot near South Falls trailhead, we were met with the drizzle.
-Under those conditions, we hiked to the South Falls.
-Again we were not alone, and I say it was lively there, can’t imagine what happens on the weekend.
+Under those conditions, we hiked to South Falls.

 Wooden Shoe Tulip Festival

 Wooden Shoe Festival was the primary goal of the trip.
 Here you can read everything about our visit.